mcohen01/node-quickbooks/README.md

 <a name="findEmployees" />
 #### findEmployees(criteria, callback)

-Finds all Employees in Quickbooks, optionally matching the specified criteria
+Finds all Employees in QuickBooks, optionally matching the specified criteria

 __Arguments__